Office of Planning and Development

 Names and contact information for members of the Office of Planning and Development are found at the bottom of this page.
-Send an email for general inquiries about zoning matters, or call the OPD Service Counter at 901-636-6619.
+Send an email to Josh Whitehead, OPD Administrator, for general inquiries about zoning matters, or call the OPD Service Counter at 901-636-6619.
 Zoning letter applications may be found on this page.

 The Zoning Code